mucsci-students/2021fa-420-DepressureSoft/USER_GUIDE.md

 - `delete field className fieldName`
   - Removes the field "fieldName" from the class "className".
 - `delete parameter className methodName parameterName`
-  - Removes the parameter "parameterName" from the method "methodName" within the class "className".
+  - Removes the parameter "parameterName" from the method "methodName" (within the class "className").
 - `delete relationship sourceClass destinationClass`
   - Removes the relationship between the class "sourceClass" and the class "destinationClass".

+### CLI Rename Commands

+- `rename class className newName`
+  - Renames the class "className" to "newName".
+- `rename method className methodName newName`
+  - Renames the method "methodName" (within the class "className") to "newName".
+- `rename field className fieldName newName`
+  - Renames the field "fieldName" (within the class "className") to "newName".
+- `rename parameter className methodName parameterName newName`
+  - Renames the parameter "parameterName" (within the method "methodName", which is itself within the class "className") to "newName".